 All of Dr. Kao’s patients have the option to stay at an aftercare facility.
-Serenity is a post-surgical care facility situated just across the street from Dr. Kao’s surgical facility and located in a federally and state-licensed healthcare center.
+Serenity is a post-surgical aftercare facility situated just across the street from Dr. Kao’s surgical facility and located in a federally and state-licensed health care center.

 For several days following your procedure, you will need to rest with your head elevated to minimize swelling.
 You shouldn’t engage in any physical activities during this time.
 Your surgical packing will be removed after four to seven days.
 Nasal splints, if placed, will be removed after seven days.
 Dr. Kao likes to tape the nose with skin-colored paper tape for a week or two after the removal of the splint depending on the amount of tip swelling.

 Most patients can return to work within two weeks of their procedure.
-You can resume strenuous physical activities, including your normal exercise routine, after three to four weeks but only after clearance with Dr. Kao.
+You can resume strenuous physical activities, including your normal exercise routine, after three to four weeks, but only after clearance from Dr. Kao.
 By this time, most major swelling should have subsided.
 Minor swelling may last up to a year and may slightly affect the overall appearance of your nose.

 You shouldn’t expose your nose to direct sunlight for several months following your procedure.
 This is to ensure the best healing possible.
-Due to weak nasal structures if nasal bones were moved, you may not be able to wear glasses for several weeks following your procedure without special support.
+Due to weak nasal structures, if nasal bones were moved you may not be able to wear glasses for several weeks after your procedure without special support.